 The PDB was established in 1971 at Brookhaven National Laboratory under the leadership of Walter Hamilton and originally contained

 7 structures.
 After Hamilton's untimely death, Tom Koetzle began to lead the PDB in 1973, and then Joel Sussman in 1994.
-In 1998,
+Led by Helen M. Berman, the Research Collaboratory for Structural Bioinformatics (RCSB) became responsible for the management of the PDB in 1998.
+In 2003, the

 wwPDB was formed to maintain a single PDB archive of macromolecular structural data